gopi-suvanam/scribbler-website/index.md

 {:.mt-lg-0}

 ### Installing
 No specific installation is required.
-Clone this repository (git clone or better still - download) on any machine and double-click index.html.
+[Download](https://github.com/gopi-suvanam/scribbler/archive/refs/heads/main.zip) or clone the [Github repo](https://github.com/gopi-suvanam/scribbler/) on any machine and open the index.htmlin the browser.
 That's it.
 No Ngnix, no npm, no node, no pip install, no apt-get install.
-If you want to host the app online, you can put the folder in web directory of the server and use the link to index.html.
-You can also try the git-hosted version (without downloading anything) here: [https://app.scribbler.live/#](https://app.scribbler.live/#)
+To host the app online, put the folder in web directory of the server and use the link to index.html.
+You can also use the git-hosted version (without downloading anything) here: [https://app.scribbler.live/#](https://app.scribbler.live/#)

 ### Code